Help young people plan well now to afford the farm later

 “Maybe they’re in a position to buy the next piece of equipment … it might not be the whole parcel,” Foster says.
 An estate freeze (where the value and tax liability of appreciating assets is frozen, usually to transfer future growth to someone else) is one option, she adds.
 It’s designed to retire equity over time.

-Colin Sabourin, financial planner and investment advisor with Winnipeg's Harbourfront Wealth Management, agrees.
+Colin Sabourin, Farm Retirement & Transition Planning Specialist with Winnipeg's Harbourfront Wealth Management, agrees.
 “Any future growth goes to you.
 Otherwise it’s just a matter of paying as slowly or as fast as you want.”

 The most significant asset many farmers possess for repaying debt is their time.